syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

-## Copy necessary fonts to Linux Containers.
+## How to Copy necessary fonts to Linux Containers?

 Fonts present in the location(in Docker container) "/usr/local/share/fonts/" will be used for conversion.
 By default there will be limited number of fonts available in the container.
-Copy fonts to your linux containers so that you can use them in your documents without any limiation.
+Copy fonts to your linux containers so that you can use them in your documents.
 To copy fonts to containers add the following code in your Docker file.

 {% tabs %}